Chapter 71 – More Attempts at Education Reform

 How could this energy be channeled into everyday classroom education?
 And how could the teaching of English be reformed?

 But foolishly I relied on a personal connection to link up with Toyo Keizai as publisher.
-(I knew they were concerned mainly about economic and business issues, but they did have a progressive reputation and had been good to me in the past).
+(I knew they were more involved with economic and business issues, but they did have a progressive reputation and had been good to me in the past).

 Yasuko, as ever, did her uncomplaining best to put the text into good, readable Japanese.